PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Data Sources:

-- Results of scientific research published in academic journals (Scopus, Web of Science, Google Scholar)[^1]
+- Results of scientific research published in academic journals (Scopus, Web of Science, Google Scholar)
-- Primary data from online experiments with a sample of 300 farmers, paired with secondary data from FADN by CREA-PB[^1]
+- Primary data from online experiments with a sample of 300 farmers, paired with secondary data from FADN by CREA-PB

 ### Deliverables: